 - Users with Accounts & Groups permissions can grant or revoke permissions for individual users and service accounts (and for groups, discussed next).

 Level 2: Permissions for Groups and Users

 Starting with Release 2018.46.x, administrators can use groups to make permissions assignment faster and more transparent and consistent.

 - Assign permissions to a group.
 For example, assign Dashboard permission to allow each group member to manage all dashboards.

 As an administrator, you manage groups and permissions like this:

 - You create one or more groups and assign permissions.
-For example, you can create an Admin group that includes Users & Groups permission.
+For example, you can create an Admin group that includes Accounts & Groups permission.

 - When you invite a new user, you can add the user to one or more groups.
 The UI makes it easy to see where a permission comes from.

 - You can manage permissions on a per-group basis.
 For example, assume that the Marketing group has Users and Groups permission.
 If you remove the permission from the group, all members of the Marketing group no longer have it.

 - You can still manage individual permissions.
-For the example above, after you’ve removed Users & Groups permission from the Marketing group, you can give the permission explicitly to a few members of the group.
+For the example above, after you’ve removed Accounts & Groups permission from the Marketing group, you can give the permission explicitly to a few members of the group.